 OA definitions and tipps

-We support you publishing Open Access gold and green by providing Open Access to publications via the MPG institutional repository MPG.PuRe
+The library wants to support you publishing Open Access e.g. by providing information on central financing or publishing via the MPG institutional repository MPG.PuRe Save your manuscript version!

 Literature on publishing preprints: